IDENTIFICATION OF ENTEROBACTERIACEAE

 4. Incubate the fermentation tubes in the class test tube rack until the next lab session.

 AFTER INCUBATION–Observe the appearance of the sucrose fermentation tube.
-Record the result on the worksheet
+Record the result on the worksheet.
+Dispose of the sucrose fermentation tubes in the discard rack at the back of the lab.

 Yellow broth = Positive = ferments sucrose